langurmonkey/gaiasky/CONTRIBUTING.md

 ### Data

 Contributing data files is always welcome.
-Have a look at the current data files in the [data](assets/data) folder, most of them should be pretty self-explanatory.
-Also, you might want to have a look at the documentation on [data files and format](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/html/latest/Data-catalogs-formats.html).
+Have a look at the data files for other datasets in our [data repository](https://gaia.ari.uni-heidelberg.de/gaiasky/repository/).
+Also, you might want to have a look at the [dataset format documentation in the official docs](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/master/Data-format.html).